 I hope you learned something from reading all of this.
 I know it was kind of long, but there was just so much information.
 The list could have gone on and on, but I didn’t want to bore you too much.

-If you want the moral of the story when it comes to eating better and you don’t want to make extreme swaps for the foods you love; remember to eat in moderation and check the label.
+If you want the moral of the story when it comes to eating better and you don’t want to make extreme swaps for the foods you love; remember to eat in moderation and check the labels.
 Read the nutrition facts and ingredient list.
 Avoid foods with trans fats, partially hydrogenated oils, TBQH, BHT (or BHA), color dyes, and more.

-Basically, if you don’t know what something is in the ingredient list, or aren’t able to pronounce it, then look it up to see if it’s good for you or not; that smart phone of yours has google on it, use it to your advantage.
-Be that weirdo in the isle looking at the ingredient list, just be aware of others and don’t block others from getting what they need; that’s just ignorant.
+Basically, if you don’t know what something is, in the ingredient list, or aren’t able to pronounce it, then look it up to see if it’s good for you or not; that smart phone of yours has google on it, use it to your advantage.
+Be that weirdo in the aisle looking at the ingredient list, just be aware of others and don’t block others from getting what they need; that’s just ignorant.